 Become involved as a volunteer, or your organization can host a variety show, carnival booth, multicultural performances, and more.

-The Student Program Board's mission is to provide high-quality educational, enrichment, and entertainment programs that enhance student life at the University of Houston and contribute to overall student development.
+The Student Program Board's Mission is to enhance student life at the University of Houston and contribute to overall student development by providing inclusive events and programs that enhance student life.